breandan/breandan.github.io/_drafts/2020-06-30-graph-computation.md

 [![](https://i1.rgstatic.net/publication/3207878_The_Architecture_of_Complexity/links/547c515f0cf293e2da2daf21/largepreview.png)](https://barabasi.com/f/226.pdf)

 In 2009, while a student in Rochester, I [carpooled](../images/complex_network_seminar.png) with a [nice professor](https://twitter.com/hguclu) who was enthusiastic about complex networks.
 I learned complex networks are found in brains, languages and social networks.
 I remember being very excited about this and its implications for the study of intelligence.
+Nothing seemed to come of it.

 In 2017, I spent some time with folks interested in algorithmic differentiation.
+Olivier presented Myia and Buche.
 Matt Johnson gave a talk at Google Brain which left an impression on me.
 I met Chris Olah in Long Beach, who gave me the idea to study differentiable programming.
 I stole his idea, dressed it up in Kotlin and traded it for a POPL workshop paper and later a [Master's thesis](https://github.com/breandan/kotlingrad/blob/master/latex/thesis/thesis.pdf).
 Our contributions were mostly algebra, shapes and dataflow graphs.

 In 2019, I joined a lab with a [nice professor](https://www.cs.mcgill.ca/~jguo/) interested in applying knowledge graphs to software engineering.
-I believe this is an important area which has a lot of potential.
-Knowledge and software connectivity plays an important role in writing software, and it's the bread-and-butter of any good IDE.
+I believe this is an important area of research with a lot of potential.
+Knowledge and connectivity plays an important role in software, and it's the bread-and-butter of a good IDE.
 The world needs better IDEs if we're ever going to untangle this mess we're in.

 This Spring, I took a seminar in Graph Representation Learning.
 A lot of graph theory had been worked out over the last decade.
 PageRank turned into power iteration.
-People made some interesting connections to linear algebra, inclduing Weisfeiler-Lehman graph kernels, graph Laplacians and spectral graph theory.
-Graph synthesis is starting to show promise.
+People made some interesting connections to linear algebra, including Weisfeiler-Lehman graph kernels, graph Laplacians and spectral graph theory.
+Graph synthesis is starting to show real promise.

 # Graphs, inductively

 Graphs are general-purpose data structures used to represent many data types and procedural phenomena.
 Consider the following hierarchy of graphs, from least to greatest expressiveness: